sjbylo/aba/README.md

 ## What does Aba do for me?

-Aba automatically completes the following for you:
+Aba automatically completes the following and more:

 1. Helps install any type of OpenShift cluster, e.g. SNO (1-node), Compact (3-nodes), Standard (5+nodes).
 2. Makes use of any existing container registry or installs the Quay mirror registry appliance for you.